AI literacy is not enough.

 Your Surrey degree in an AI-shaped world

-You have applied at a time when AI is changing almost every profession.
+You are studying at a time when AI is changing almost every profession.
 That is why, from September 2026, we are embedding AI across our degrees in ways that are specific to each subject.

 You will get opportunities to experiment with AI in the context of your subject, using it to explore ideas, test options, and build confidence with technologies that are reshaping professional life.